Barkhausen-Institut/jcas-mmwave-platform/Readme.md

 - [src/systemAB](src/systemAB) contains the LabView source code of the FPGA and host programs that run on System A and B to control the mmWave devices.
 - [installer](installer) contains the setup file for installing the compiled LabView Code on a new system.

+## Contributors
+This repository has been set up by Maximilian Matthe, [Barkhausen Institut](https://barkhauseninstitut.org).
+The mmWave firmware and Python API has been developed by [Noffz Technologies](https://noffz.com).

 ## License
 This entire work is licensed under the [GNU Affero General Public License](https://www.gnu.org/licenses/agpl-3.0.en.html).